SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 In the future, we also plan to stop the support for Angular Schema Form in other parts of the application including AngularJS components.
 For more information on Angular Formly, see [their official documentation page](https://formly.dev/examples/introduction).

-##### Removal of the "Quick link" widget

-As of release 10.16, the "Quick link" widget will be removed from our code base.
-Instead, we recommend you to use the "Help and service" widget.

 #### Implemented